truenas/middleware/docs/userguide/index.rst

   which provides support for multiple directory services.

 * The "Rebuild LDAP/AD Cache" button has been removed from :menuselection:`System --> Advanced`.
-It has been renamed to "Rebuild Directory Service Cache" and now appears in the configuration screen for each type of directory service in :menuselection:`Services --> Directory Services`.
+It has been renamed to "Rebuild Directory Service Cache" and now appears in the configuration screen for each type of directory service.

 * The "HTTP Proxy" field has been added to :menuselection:`Network --> Global Configuration`.